 General problem solving techniques and specific problem solving strategies will be used in solving algebra, geometry, and trigonometry problems.
 This is a level 3 course.
-Prerequisite: Placement at level 3 or completion of MTH 1351 College Algebra with a grade of 'C' or better.
+Prerequisite: Placement at level 3 or completion of MTH 1351 with a grade of 'C' or better.

-MTH 3102 Problem Solving: Number Theory 1,0 General problem solving techniques and specific problem solving strategies will be used in solving number theory problems.
-This is a level 3 course.
+MTH 3102 Problem Solving: Number Theory 1,0

-Prerequisite: Placement at level 3 or higher or MTH 2401 Calculus I with a grade of 'C' or better.
+General problem solving techniques and specific problem solving strategies will be used in solving number theory problems.
+Prerequisite: MTH 2401 with a grade of 'C' or better.